-A description of the devil and his revolt against God appears in Isaiah 14:12 - 15 and Ezekiel 28:12 - 19.
-Although it can be disputed about where the description of the kings of Babylon and Tyre begin and end compared to that of Satan himself, these verses most sensibly can be applied to him.
+Why God allows the devil to operate is part of the general question of the problem of evil.
+That is, why does an all-good, all-powerful, all-knowing God allow evil to exist?
+A description of the Eternal's adversary and his revolt against God appears in Isaiah 14 and Ezekiel 28.
+Although it can be disputed about where the description of the kings of Babylon and Tyre begin and end, these verses most sensibly can be applied to him.

 You were the seal of perfection, full of wisdom and perfect in beauty.
 You were in Eden, the garden of God . . .
 You were the anointed cherub who covers; I established you; You were on the holy mountain . . .
 (Ezekiel 28:12 - 14).

 Ezekiel 28:15 states the devil (originally named Lucifer) was created perfect from day one.
 He, however, indulged himself to think selfishly to the point of rebellion!
 He, at one time, was one of only two cherubs who covered the throne of the universe (Ezekiel 28:14).
 The question becomes why does our Maker put up with him and his continuing evil influences and whining (Ephesians 2:2, 2Corinthians 4:4, Revelation 12:10)?

 By allowing evil to exist, our Father is not merely trying to prove something to mankind, but also to all beings.
 Since people (or even angels) will not necessarily take God's word that other ways of living are far inferior to his, He has allowed humans to live and experience all these other options.
 In the end, humans will know from experience that only God's way of thinking produces the kind of existence worth possessing for all eternity.

 For example, one major deception of the devil is that it is not a big deal if people have sex before or outside of marriage.
 The Eternal allows humans to indulge in this behavior and suffer the consequences from it such as unwanted pregnancies, diseases, abortions and so on.